-Google Cloud Pub/Sub is an asynchronous messaging service designed to be highly reliable and scalable.
+Pub/Sub is an asynchronous messaging service designed to be highly reliable and scalable.
 The service is built on a core Google infrastructure component that many Google products have relied upon for over a decade.
-Google products including Ads, Search and Gmail use Pub/Sub to send over 100 million messages per second, totaling over 300GB/s of data.
-This article describes the salient design features that enables Google Cloud Pub/Sub to provide this type of scale reliably.
+Google products including Ads, Search and Gmail use this infrastructure to send over 500 million messages per second, totaling over 1TB/s of data.
+This article describes the salient design features that enables Pub/Sub to provide this type of scale reliably.

 Judging Performance of a Messaging Service

-The terms "scalability," “availability,” and “latency” can refer to different properties of a system, so the following sections describe how they are defined in Google Cloud Pub/Sub.
+The terms "scalability," “availability,” and “latency” can refer to different properties of a system, so the following sections describe how they are defined in Pub/Sub.

 A scalable service should be able to handle increases in load without noticeable degradation of latency or availability.
-"Load" can refer to various dimensions of usage in Google Cloud Pub/Sub:
+"Load" can refer to various dimensions of usage in Pub/Sub: